 Meli Walker began her studies in jewelry fabrication at Jewelry Arts Institute in NYC in 2001.
 After moving to California in 2002, she continued her education in jewelry manufacturing and gemology at the Gemological Institute of America and graduated in 2004.
-She has continued her studies in metal techniques at the Revere Academy in San Francisco with Jean Stark, Ronda Coryell, Kent Raibe, Fabrizio Aquafresca, Felix Stussi, and John Cogswell; the Whaley Studios in San Diego with Jay Whaley and Nancy Megan Corwin; the Davide Bigazzi Studio in Menlo Park, CA; the Cecelia Bauer Studio and the Valentin Yotkov Studio in New York City and with Ford Hallman at Jonas Blade and Metalworks.
+She has continued her studies in metal techniques at the Revere Academy in San Francisco with Jean Stark, Ronda Coryell, Kent Raibe, Fabrizio Aquafresca, Felix Stussi, and John Cogswell; the Whaley Studios in San Diego with Jay Whaley and Nancy Megan Corwin; the Davide Bigazzi Studio in Menlo Park, CA; the Cecelia Bauer Studio and the Valentin Yotkov Studio in New York City; and with Ford Hallman at Jonas Blade and Metalworks in New Hampshire.
 Meli Walker graduated from the Fashion Institute of Technology, NYC, in 1979 with an AA in Fashion Design specializing in Knitwear.
-She worked in the fashion business from 1979 to 1983 in NYC, Hong Kong, Taiwan, South Korea and Japan.
+She worked in the fashion business from 1979 to 1983 in New York City, Hong Kong, Taiwan, South Korea and Japan.

 In 2006 she formed NMW Designs to create distinctive handmade jewelry.
-Inspired by ancient techniques, designs of traditional cultures and nature found throughout the world these design elements form the blueprint which Meli Walker innovatively and artistically modernizes.
-Texture found in the techniques of fusing, granulation, reticulation, Chasing and Repoussé and the reflective light quality of gems and metals are also key elements of the work.
+Inspired by ancient techniques, designs of traditional cultures and patterns of nature found throughout the world, her design elements form a blueprint which Meli Walker innovatively and artistically modernizes.
+Texturing techniques of fusing, granulation, reticulation, Chasing and Repoussé and the reflective light qualities of gems and metals are also key elements of her work.

-Meli Walker is also interested in promoting art work to the general public and opened a window/internet gallery called www.gallerythe.org in Brooklyn, NY in 2001.
-This gallery’s mission was to bring free art viewing to the public and to allow artists and curators to exhibit their ideas in an UN-profitable platform.
+Meli Walker is interested in promoting art work to the general public and opened a window/internet gallery, www.gallerythe.org, in Brooklyn, NY in 2001.
+This gallery’s mission was to bring free art viewing to the public and to allow artists and curators to exhibit their ideas in an “UN-profitable” platform.
 The gallery’s physical space closed in 2010 but the archive remains on the internet.

-Non-Art activities include a founding partner of Impact Giving, a not for profit women’s collective giving organization based in Laguna Beach, CA; a managing director of Golden Seeds, a network of angel investors dedicated to investing in start-up companies with women leadership; and a volunteer as a Reiki Master practitioner for patients at Sharp Memorial Hospital in San Diego, CA and private Reiki studios that offer free Reiki for patients with cancer in Southern CA.
+Her non-Art activities include: founding partner of Impact Giving, a not for profit women’s collective giving organization based in Laguna Beach, CA; managing director of Golden Seeds, a network of angel investors dedicated to investing in start-up companies with women leadership; and volunteer as a Reiki Master practitioner for patients at Sharp Memorial Hospital in San Diego, CA and private Reiki studios that offer free Reiki for patients in Southern CA.

 Ms. Meli Walker was born in Youngstown, Ohio and has lived in Seoul, Korea; Tokyo, Japan; New York City and several cities in California.
-She currently splits her time between Laguna Beach, California, New York City and Maui, Hawaii.
+She currently splits her time between Laguna Beach, California and New York City.